Tracing Missing Baryons in the Cosmic Filaments with tSZ and CMB-Lensing Stacking: Geometric correction for filament inclination

 We estimate the fractional signal contamination from these over-projected areas using geometric considerations.
 The bias fraction is given by:

-where $L$ is the three-dimensional length of the filament, and $\theta$ is the inclination angle.
-The numerator approximates the area of the two spurious triangular regions, while the denominator normalizes the bias to the total projected stacking area.
+where $L$ is the three-dimensional length of the filament, and $\theta$ is the inclination angle. \jz{This expression accounts for the fact that, within the projected filament extent $L\sin\theta$, two triangular end regions of projected length $(25/\tan\theta)\sin\theta$ lie outside the physical filament.
+Each of these regions contributes only one quarter of the local stacking volume, which leads to the bias fraction given above.}

-Filaments with $\tan \theta < 20 / L$ exhibit extreme projection effects in which the projected stacking region significantly exceeds the filament’s physical extent.
-To mitigate such contamination, we exclude these filaments from our sample, resulting in the removal of 2559 filaments from the full catalog.
+Filaments with $\tan \theta < 25 / L$ exhibit extreme projection effects in which the projected stacking region significantly exceeds the filament’s physical extent.
+To mitigate such contamination, we exclude these filaments from our sample, resulting in the removal of 3177 filaments from the full catalog.

 After applying both inclination and bias corrections, the relationship between the observed and corrected signal becomes:

 where $y_{\mathrm{mod}}$ is the corrected signal compatible with the idealized perpendicular model.
 The results in Figure~\ref{fig:bias_correction} demonstrate that our refined geometric bias correction yields a systematically higher signal amplitude compared to inclination-only corrections.
 The green curve, based solely on $\theta$ correction, tends to underestimate the Compton-$y$ signal, suggesting that the simplified approach used in Tanimura et al.~(2020)~\cite{Tanimura2020A&A...637A..41T} may lead to a systematic underestimation of the thermal contribution from filaments.